Eduroam: Frequently Asked Questions

-User credentials are not revealed to the institution at which an eduroamer joins, but instead are only revealed to their home institution, providing an extra measure of comfort for visiting users.
-The eduroam network thusly also provides a simple and automatic guest provisioning system.
-Instead of providing a separate visitor network with the added administrative overhead of maintaining user lists, potentially with manual expiration dates, a participating institution may rely on a visitor's home institution to authenticate them for the duration of their stay.
+User credentials are not revealed to the institution at which an Eduroamer joins, but instead are only revealed to their home institution, providing an extra measure of comfort for visiting users.
+The Eduroam network thusly also provides a simple and automatic guest provisioning system.
+Instead of providing a separate visitor network with the added overhead of user lists and manual expiration dates, a participating institution may use a visitor's home institution to authenticate.

-Today's common operating systems including Microsoft Windows (XP and beyond), Apple OSX, many smartphone OSs, and most current Linux distributions are all shipped with 802.1X supplicants, making joining eduroam simple for users, and simple to support for educational institutions.
+Today's common operating systems including Microsoft Windows (XP and beyond), macOS, many smartphone OSs, and most current Linux distributions are all shipped with 802.1X supplicants, making joining Eduroam simple for users, and simple to support for educational institutions.

 Eduroam facilitates travelers from academic institutions by allowing them to gain network access with minimal configuration and no need for the visited institution to grant them the access explicitly.
 This benefits visiting faculty, academics traveling for conferences and collaborative work, study abroad students, visitors attending NCAA activities, and even regional academic exchange.

 By joining Eduroam you extend the network to visitors at your institution without adding any additional maintenance responsibilities to your IT staff.
 Moreover, by extending the network, you help to guarantee access to your own students and faculty while they are abroad.

 Planning and implementing an Eduroam deployment: The Eduroam-US Team can help determine your institution's requirements for an Eduroam deployment.
 Moreover, we can provide you with sample configurations> for common RADIUS servers, if you plan on running your own, and help you integrate that RADIUS server with your institution's directory-service and the Eduroam confederation as a whole.